FizzyAgent/cs4243-weapons-detection/README.md

 # Weapons Detection Project

+This repo details the work done the module project of NUS CS4243 Computer Vision and Pattern Recognition.

 ## Problem Statement
 Given a video or image dataset, we are required to develop an algorithm to classify between 3 classes: